RTXteam/RTX/ISSUE_TEMPLATES/kg2rollout.md

 ##### GitHub access
 - [ ] write access to the `RTXteam/PloverDB` project area
 - [ ] write access to the `RTXteam/RTX` project area
-- [ ] write access to the `ncats/translator-lfs-artifacts` project area (not critical, but needed for some final archiving steps; Amy Glen has access)
+- [ ] write access to the `ncats/translator-lfs-artifacts` project area (not critical, but needed for some final archiving steps; Amy Glen and Sundar Pullela have access)

 ##### AWS access
 You will need: